sakshirgangurde/MM0001-Operation-Mind-Shield/README.md

-# 🧠 Operation Mind Shield: Alzheimer's Disease Patient Data Mission
+# 🧠 Operation Mind Shield: Decoding Alzheimer's

 Welcome to **Operation Mind Shield**, data science challenge initiated by SuperDataScience focused on predicting Alzheimer's Disease based on patient data.
 This mission is designed for data scientists of all skill levels, with three different **Assignments** tailored to your expertise.
 Dive into the dataset, tackle the assignment that best matches your skills, and contribute to this collaborative project.